-Palm Sunday the people greeted Jesus back from the desert waving Palm Leaves WHY? from Janie
+Question sent in by Janie.
+Palm Sunday the people greeted Jesus back from the desert waving palm leaves.
+WHY?

 Why Wave Palm Leaves There are a couple of explanations.
 One is that it was common practice in the ancient world to welcome home a king or war hero by laying out a path of branches for him to ride/walk on - similar to rolling out the red carpet today in English-speaking countries.
 Others suggest that Romans honored champions of the games and the military with palm branches Another explanation is that it is a reminder of the Festival of the Booths commanded in Leviticus and Deuteronomy.